OPG Supports the United Nations Sustainable Development Goals

 OPG contribution toward SDG:

 • OPG procurement contracts are awarded following OPG’s established procurement activity procedures, with suppliers expected to ensure full compliance with OPG’s Supplier Code of Conduct and Code of Business Conduct in their business dealings with OPG.
 These requirements are part of commercial terms in our Agreements.
 Code of Conduct concerns are managed and investigated through our Ethics Department.
 Certain suppliers are subject to OPG audits and assessments, which are commensurate with their approved scope of work and specified quality requirements.
-OPG has approximately 2,000 active suppliers and is a proud supporter of local businesses.
+OPG has numerous suppliers and is a proud supporter of local businesses.

 Alignment with SDG target:13 - Climate Action